VP Estrada Leads Philippine Vote

 Hundreds of soldiers backed by armored personnel carriers escorted the ballot boxes to Manila.

-With about 16 percent of the ballots counted in the 10-candidate race, Estrada continued to have a large lead with 36 percent of the vote, NAMFREL said.
+With about 24 percent of the ballots counted in the 10-candidate race, Estrada continued to have a large lead with 37 percent of the vote, the poll watchdog group said.

-Ramos' hand-picked candidate, House Speaker Jose de Venecia, moved into second place with about 13 percent.
-Senator Raul Roco dropped to third, slightly behind de Venecia, NAMFREL said.
+Ramos’ hand-picked candidate, House Speaker Jose de Venecia, moved into second place with about 13 percent.
+Senator Raul Roco dropped to third, slightly behind de Venecia, the group said.
 A majority is not needed for victory.

 On Wednesday, Manila’s influential archbishop, Jaime Cardinal Sin, called on Estrada’s rivals to concede defeat.